 Fact- No Insurance Pays 100% of All Procedures

 Dental insurance is meant to be an aid in receiving dental care.
 Many patients think that their insurance pays 90%-100% of all dental fees.
 This is not true!
 Most plans only pay between 50%-80% of the average total fee.
-Some pay more, some pay less.
+Some pay more, and some pay less.
 The percentage is usually determined by how much you or your employer has paid for the coverage, or the type of contract your employer has set up with the insurance company.

 Fact – Benefits Are Not Determined by Our Office

-You may have noticed that sometimes your dental insurance reimburses you or the dentist at a lower rate than the dentist’s actual fee.
+You may have noticed that sometimes your dental insurer reimburses you or the dentist at a lower rate than the dentist’s actual fee.
 Frequently, insurance companies state the reimbursement was reduced because your dentist’s fee has exceeded the usual, customary, or reasonable fee (UCR) or allowable used by the company.

 A statement such as this gives the impression that any fee greater than the amount paid by the insurance company is unreasonable, or well above what most dentists in the area charge for a certain service.
 This can be very misleading and simply not accurate.